 myBranch, we haven't merged

-myBranch, we had the opportunity to check whether everything still looked spiffy after the merge.
+myBranch, we had the opportunity to check whether everything still looked fine and dandy after the merge.
 Since we now know that it did, we can merge it back to

 git merge myBranch